 I chose a lovely three-bedroom house overlooking Portree that had a large dining room, kitchen and garden for just £120 per night and I couldn’t have been happier with it.
 Not only did it have stunning views across Loch Portree but the drive from the door to the town centre was less than ten minutes.
 Take that, overpriced hotels!

 Getting back to the Highlands, you’re going to struggle to find a hotel in most of the wee villages that haven’t already been sold out months in advance if you travel in summer, but winter is a different story and you can often get rooms on the day of arrival.

-However, my recommended type of accommodation in the Highlands is the humble B&B. There are way more B&Bs in Scotland’s wilds than hotels because they’re usually converted farmhouses, and they’re almost always run by incredibly friendly people.
+However, my recommended type of accommodation in the Highlands is the humble B&B. There are many more B&Bs in the Highlands than hotels because they’re usually converted farmhouses, and they’re almost always run by incredibly friendly people.

-There’s no better way to get to know a place than by chatting to the people who live there and by booking yourself into a B&B you’re guaranteed to get all the local information about the best places to go that a stuffy hotel probably won’t tell you about.
+There’s no better way to get to know a place than by chatting to the people who live there and by booking yourself into a B&B you’re guaranteed to get all the local information about the best places to go that a stuffy hotel probably won’t tell you.

 Booking.com is the best resource for finding B&Bs in my opinion but if you want a more bespoke option (and a little pricier) you should take a look at the Scotlands Best B&Bs website.